TG4: On-air identity and marketing

-On Saturday 1 September 2012, TG4 launched its autumn scheduled.
+On Saturday 1 September 2012, TG4 launched its autumn schedule.
 At this time a new look was introduced, a new ident was introduced and all the miscellaneous presentation was revamped.
 An updated logo was launched which is now coloured a dark grey.
 The identity focuses on the theme of Irish folklore including the Children of Lir.
 For the first time since the channels launch the on-screen logo is found on the top left hand corner.
 All the new graphics are created for HD ahead of TG4 HD's launch on UPC on 2 October 2012.
 In-vision continuity followed by TG4's new generic ident.
 The generic ident is also used after weather updates when a long ident is not required as the weather presenter acts as a continuity announcer at the end of the forecast announcing the next show.

 In February 2021, TG4 launched a set of six new idents with a strong focus on Irish folklore with CGI and 4D elements to the designs, these were produced between TG4 and Red Bee Creative.
 The idents continue to use TG4's signature theme tune.